Glenn Morris

 Biography

 Dr. Glenn Morris has worked in public health and pathogen-related fields for more than 30 years, and he has had a continuing fascination with emerging pathogens.
 His key initiatives include work with Covid-19 epidemiology, zika, and cholera.
 His studies range from basic work on evolutionary genetics, epidemiology, and pathogen surveillance to the use of real-world data and bioinformatics to develop predictive mathematical models for disease transmission within populations.
-Morris is a professor of medicine, and he serves as the director of the Emerging Pathogens Institute.
-He is board-certified in both internal medicine and infectious diseases.
+Morris is a professor of medicine and is board-certified in both internal medicine and infectious diseases.

 Diarrheal Disease